-We gathered the team together in April of this year, we had a regional Conference here in Saskatoon and the Boys were being recognized in front of all the people attending the conference.
+We gathered the team together in April of this year, we had a regional conference here in Saskatoon and the boys were being recognized in front of all the people attending the conference.
 We took a team photo afterwards and Joe was standing beside me as the crowd was giving the boys a standing ovation, he was slouching a bit.
 I whispered to him, hey Bud, stand up tall, they are cheering for you, be proud!
 He looked me in the eye, had a big grin on his face, stood up tall and said, I know!!

 We are not Jays Care Foundation, we are not Major league Baseball, but change does start here… it leads us to this possibility.
 If it weren’t for the Mini Club Program, this would not have been possible for those 12 Boys, but especially Joe, whose confidence, courage and determination has been forever changed.
 Together, we have created that possibility for Joe and his family.

 The story that I want to share with you is the story of Memphis.
-Some of you may have met him on the day that the United Way’s “Seeing is Believing” tour visited our Pleasant Hill Clubhouse.
+Some of you may have met him on the day that the United Way’s “Seeing is Believing” tour visited our Pleasant Hill Club.

-Our Club Director and her assistants always meet the kids that attend our Clubhouse at Pleasant Hill School as soon as the bell rings.
+Our Club Coordinator and her assistants always meet the kids that attend our Club at Pleasant Hill School as soon as the bell rings.
 They then take the kids to the school gym for some games and physical activity or head back to KAP.
 They usually stop in the school playground for a while on their way back.
 This year, each day when our group stopped at the school playground, an unsupervised little boy around 6 years old was also there at the playground.
-Each day, our Club Director, Hayley would talk to him and invite him to play with the kids.
+Each day, our Club Coordinator, Hayley, would talk to him and invite him to play with the kids.
 Each time she talked to him, he would look at his shoes and not say anything.
 Hayley started giving him registration forms for his parents to fill out, but he never brought them back.
 Hayley kept talking to him every day at the playground, and soon she started noticing that he was peeking into the windows of our lower level program space at KAP House after the group left the playground.
 One day on the playground, he finally spoke to Hayley – and the first words that he said to her were “Are you going to hit me?”

-Finally, after giving him 36 registration forms, Memphis appeared at the Clubhouse.
+Finally, after giving him 36 registration forms, Memphis appeared at the Club.
 That was the day of the “Seeing is Believing” tour.
 When the bus arrived at KAP House that day, I went to the door first to lead the United Way group in.
 There was a little boy at the door with a registration form in his hand.
 It seemed like he couldn’t open the door, so I asked him if he needed some help.
 He just looked down at his shoes.
-I asked him if he would like to go in to Boys & Girls Club.
+I asked him if he would like to go in to Club.
 He kept looking down at his shoes.
 I then asked him if he would like to see Hayley.
 He kept looking at his shoes and then he nodded.
 I opened the door and took him downstairs to see Hayley.
-Memphis arrived at the Clubhouse on October 18 and he hasn’t missed a day since.
+Memphis arrived at the Club on October 18 and he hasn’t missed a day since.
 He arrives every day with a smile on his face and according to Hayley is “happy as a clam!”
 One day, she felt someone pinch her as her back was turned.
 She turned around to see who had done it and there was Memphis with a big smile on his face and he said to her “I love you Hayley”.